What Is Static Application Security Testing (SAST)?

 SAST vs. IAST: What Is the Difference?

-SAST (Static Application Security Testing) analyzes code "at rest" without executing the program, making it ideal for the early coding phase.
-IAST (Interactive Application Security Testing) works from inside the application during runtime, combining elements of both static and dynamic testing.
+SAST analyzes code at rest without executing the program, making it ideal for the early coding phase.
+Interactive Application Security Testing (IAST) works from inside the application during runtime, combining elements of both static and dynamic testing.
 While IAST provides high accuracy regarding runtime behavior, SAST is more comprehensive for identifying structural flaws before the application is even built.

 What Does a SAST Report Typically Include?